 The Mars 2020 Rover, NASA’s upcoming Mars rover mission, will also make use of AI.
 AEGIS, a Mars rover powered by artificial intelligence, has already arrived there.
 In order to conduct research on Mars, the rover is in charge of automatically aiming cameras.

-Applications of AI: Autonomous Vehicles
+Applications of AI in Autonomous Vehicles

 Self-driving cars have been a hot topic in the AI sector for a while now.
 The introduction of autonomous vehicles will undoubtedly transform the transportation industry.